Does Medicare Cover the Flu Shot?

 - Additional flu shots if medically necessary.

-- You can get the flu shot twice in a calendar year for two different flu seasons.
+- Two flu shots in a calendar year for two different flu seasons.

 There are several flu shot options available, although the Centers of Disease Control and Prevention does not recommend one type of flu vaccine over another.